horea-chivu/hc-nvim/README.md

     * **arnaud-lb/vim-php-namespace** - for inserting "use" statements automatically
     * **craigemery/vim-autotag** - generate ctags when you save a file in a project with ctags generated
 5. Code autocomplition and snippets:
-    * **Valloric/YouCompleteMe** - YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim
-    * **shawncplus/phpcomplete.vim** - improved PHP omni-completion.
-Based on the default phpcomplete.vim.
-Cohabits well with YouCompleteMe.
-    * **dsawardekar/wordpress.vim** - provide auto-completions for wordpress PHP files
+    * **Shougo/deoplete.nvim** -  It provides an extensible and asynchronous completion framework for neovim/Vim8.
     * **SirVer/ultisnips** - UltiSnips is the ultimate solution for snippets in Vim.
 It has tons of features and is very fast
     * **honza/vim-snippets** - contains snippets files for various programming languages
     * **tpope/vim-surround** - surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more